You should let your manager know as soon as possible, and before your start time, that you are unable to attend work.

 - in-patient or day-hospital care of 10 consecutive days or more.
 For pregnancy-related or assisted-pregnancy-related illness, the requirement is reduced to 2 or more consecutive days of inpatient-hospital care

 CIP leave may be granted without meeting medical criteria, at management's discretion.
 In using this discretion, your manager will consider the occupational health report and take into account the circumstances in your particular case.

 Protective year after critical illness

 When you return to work after a critical illness or injury you have a protective year.
-This means that if you are sick again you can receive extended sick leave pay for 12 months.
+This means you can use your remaining CIP leave for subsequent non-critical illnesses within 1 year of returning to work.
 This is subject to an overall limit of 365 days critical illness leave in a rolling 4 year period.
 You can receive the sick leave extensions even if you have an unrelated non-critical illness or injury.

 If you have a certified pregnancy-related illness you can get sick leave in the normal way.
 You will have the same allowance as normal.

 If you use up all your sick leave on full and half pay before going on maternity leave, you may get a special extension of sick pay at half pay.

 If you are ill after maternity leave, and have used up your sick pay because of pregnancy-related illness, you may be entitled to have your pregnancy-related sick leave restored to you at half pay.
 This is subject to the normal limits for sick pay.

 If you are a permanent or fixed-term employee on probation or training, your sick leave entitlement is granted pro-rata.
 For example, if you are on a 12 month probationary period you are entitled to 23 days at full pay and 23 days at half pay.
 This is subject to the normal limits for sick pay.

 Pro-rata sick leave won't apply if you're on probation and working in a role you've been promoted to (if you completed your new-entrant probation successfully).